 Welcome to Lapland

-Lapland Region is not a country, but a region larger than the United Kingdom.
-Lapland is one of the last unspoilt nature wilderness in the world.
+Lapland Region is not a country but a region larger than the United Kingdom.
+Lapland is one of the last unspoilt nature wildernesses in the world.

 Where is Lapland

 Lapland, known locally as Sápmi, is a cultural region traditionally inhabited by the indigenous Sámi.